grafana/github-datasource/docs/sources/_index.md

 The GitHub data source plugin for Grafana lets you to query the GitHub API in Grafana so you can visualize your GitHub repositories and projects.

+Watch this video to learn more about setting up the Grafana GitHub data source plugin:  {{< youtube id="DW693S3cO48">}}

 {{< docs/play title="GitHub data source plugin demo" url="https://play.grafana.org/d/cdgx261sa1ypsa/3-single-repo-with-override-examples" >}}

 ## Query types